Use Code "HALLOWEEN" for 10% OFF. Limited-Time Offer.

 Are cold spark machines actually "cold"?

 No, despite the marketing name.
 The titanium powder used in these machines burns at approximately 1130°F (610°C).
 The "cold" name is misleading—these are still hot enough to cause burns and fire hazards.
+For more on this, read our no-BS guide for event pros.

 Do I need a license to travel internationally with a cold spark machine?